Hey Hey!

 Image supplied by Afro Nation

-Fresh off his performance on Lit Stage, I had about 15 minutes in a private booth backstage with Hannah Ajala-Rahman to pick his brains with a quickfire round of questions.
+Fresh off his performance on Lit Stage, I had about 15 minutes in a private booth backstage with Hannah Ajala to pick his brains with a quickfire round of questions.
 We gained insight into his signature sound, his current state of mind, and journey within the industry.

 What is Gabzy’s heritage?